 Program overview

-The Workplace Safety & Prevention (WSP) program is a unique two-year diploma offered at Seneca, specifically designed to address the increasing demand for workplace health and safety across various industries.
+The Workplace Safety & Prevention (WSP) program is a unique two-year diploma offered at Seneca Polytechnic, specifically designed to address the increasing demand for workplace health and safety across various industries.
 This program equips students with essential knowledge and skills to identify, manage, and assess risks in diverse workplace environments.
 Students will engage in practical experiences through field placements, allowing them to apply theoretical concepts in real-world settings.
-Graduates will emerge with the ability to develop and implement health and safety policies, conduct accident investigations, and facilitate training, ensuring they are well-prepared for their future careers in this vital field.
+Graduates will emerge with the competencies necessary to effectively report on safety and health conditions, making them valuable assets in any organization.

 Program structure

-The Workplace Safety & Prevention program is structured to provide a comprehensive education over a duration of 4 semesters (2 years).
-The program is delivered in a hybrid format, combining both online and in-person learning experiences.
+The Workplace Safety & Prevention program spans a duration of 4 semesters (2 years) and is offered in a hybrid delivery format, combining both online and in-person learning.
 Key features of the program structure include:

-• Field Placement: A mandatory 14-week field placement in semester three, allowing students to gain hands-on experience in a professional environment.
+• Mandatory field placement in semester three, lasting 14 weeks, where students will gain hands-on experience in a professional environment.

-• Workplace Preparation Course: In semester two, students will prepare for their field placement by developing essential skills such as resume writing, interviewing, and job searching.
+• Preparation for field placement in semester two, focusing on essential skills such as resume writing, interviewing, and job searching.

-• Flexible Learning: Some courses are available in a flexible delivery format, enabling students to choose between in-person and online learning.
+• Courses delivered in a flexible format, allowing students to choose between in-person and online learning.

-Students must maintain good academic standing and meet all requirements to participate in the field placement, which is crucial for graduation.
-The program is designed to ensure that students are career-ready upon completion.
+Students must maintain good academic standing to participate in field placements, which are crucial for graduation.
+The program is also eligible for the Post-Graduation Work Permit (PGWP).

 Featured Experiences